 - A nurse or other trained health professional will give you this medicine.

 - Call your doctor or pharmacist for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using probenecid.
+- Make sure your doctor knows if you also use probenecid (Benemid®) or birth control pills.

 - Tell your doctor if you are on a low-salt diet.